Driving test cancellations

 If you’re not keen on an app, there are also online driving test cancellation services you can use – usually a website but browser extensions are available.

-Like the apps, websites and browser extensions monitor the DVLA website and let you know if a suitable test becomes available.
+Like the apps, websites and browser extensions monitor the DVSA website and let you know if a suitable test becomes available.

-There are currently no cancellation services (apps, websites, etc.) run or endorsed by the DVLA, so be very careful when deciding to use one.
+There are currently no cancellation services (apps, websites, etc.) run or endorsed by the DVSA, so be very careful when deciding to use one.

 Reviews are usually the best way of finding reputable services for cancellations.